Applied Health Science

 - American College of Sports Medicine

 Broadly, I am interested in modifying factors that promote an adaptive response to stress.
 More specifically, I employ psycho-physiological and neuroimaging methods to better understand how physical and mental training programs alter brain-behavior relationships in ways that promote a healthy response to and recovery from stress.
 My research evaluating interventions to promote physical activity has also provided me with an interest in advanced statistical techniques including structural equation modeling, which I also employ when analyzing brain imaging data.
+For more information about Dr. Thom, please see his personal website.

 Johnson, D.C., Thom, N.J., Stanley, E.A., Haase, L., Shih, P.B., Thompson, W.K., Potterate, E.G., Minor, T.R., & Paulus, M.P.
 Modifying resilience mechanisms in at-risk individuals: A controlled study of mindfulness training in Marines preparing for deployment.
 (2014).
 American Journal of Psychiatry.
 (Impact factor: 14.7)